christopher-auror/SchnickSchnack/README.md

-# All kind of stuff - Christopher
+# All kind of stuff that Christopher crafted

-## Playground

-Drop some random files in here

-TestDocument
-sdf
-sd
-fsd
+## Folders to store different snippets